thisismydemo/thisismydemo.github.io/content/post/2023-12-25-the-12-days-of-azure-arc-mas---seven-policies-ringing.md

 - **Policy-Driven Control**: Automate and enforce compliance and governance at scale, irrespective of where your resources are located.

 #### Integrated Security Tools:
-- **Comprehensive Protection**: Leverage integrated tools like Microsoft Defender for Cloud and Azure Sentinel to provide a complete view of your security posture.
+- **Comprehensive Protection**: Leverage integrated tools like Microsoft Defender for Cloud and Microsoft Sentinel to provide a complete view of your security posture.
 - **Proactive Threat Management**: Detect and mitigate risks promptly, with advanced threat protection across your hybrid and multicloud environments.

 ## Key Messages for Day Seven: